atomix/atomix/README.md

 **Please note that Copycat is still undergoing heavy development, and until a beta release, the API is subject to change.**

-Copycat *will* be published to Maven Central it is feature complete and well tested.
+Copycat *will* be published to Maven Central once it is feature complete and well tested.
 Follow the project for updates!

 *Copycat requires Java 8.
 Though it has been requested, there are currently no imminent